jeff024/Android_Devops/README.md

 <b>2: Kotlin Version: </b>

-- Kotline version is a little bit unexpeted comlicated than I expact
+- Kotline version is a little bit unexpeted comlicated than I expected